 Assuming all goes as expected, there should be many future opportunities on this series for Takashi Mukouda to show off his divergent style, and subsequently for myself to sing the praises of one of the best around.

 Chair: In/Spectre is already shaping up to be a prized series for many this season, which shouldn’t come as a surprise considering the source material comes courtesy of fan favourite Blast of Tempest mangaka, Kyou Shirodaira!
 Fortunately, the adaption should be in fairly capable hands, under the direction of industry veteran, and renowned character designer Keiji Gotoh!
 While I wouldn’t say to expect a show filled with sakuga, the premier did exceed my expectations, with a surprisingly modest production effort with some fairly nice cuts!

-By far the most impressive of these was also the episode’s most grotesque scene!
+By far the most impressive of these was Yasuhiro Kajino‘s grotesque morphing scene!
 After Kuro has his arm bitten off, we see it regenerate in a fantastic display of morphing animation!
 Fleshy tendrils emerge and begin to rapidly take shape, with bone, muscle and eventually skin following suit, knitting itself back into shape!
-Its the animation highlight of the episode, and while the KA credits are fairly sparse, I’m not quite familiar enough with many of the names to confidently take a guess at who the architect of this incredibly macabre scene could be.
+Its the animation highlight of the episode, and a wonderful booru debut for a previously unknown animator!
+Kajino will certainly be a name to look out for in the future!

 Haikyuu!!
 Land vs. Air OVA#01